SmithGeorge/khiimel-oyuun/README.md

 # khiimel-oyuun
-You can hablar with huge en your heya or aprender something de hugify.
+hablas with huge en your heya, the greatest creation of the century.
-(learn something naive about python language and programming.)
+(ok,it is only for joke, and you can learn nothing from the repository.)